tfredrich/Syntaxe/README.md

 accomplish syntactic validation.
 Multiple annotations per field can be used to enforce multiple validations, if necessary.

+Also note that annotations can be used on homogeneous collections as well.
+For example, annotating a List<String> property with @StringValidation will enforce the validation rules on the entire collection.

+It works for Map sub-types as well.
+However, only the values collection (not the keys) is validated.

 Supported annotations are:
+* @ChildValidation - executes validations on a referenced object or collection of objects.
+* @CollectionValidation - Enforce size limits (min & max) on a collection or map.
+* @DoubleValidation - enforced min/max value.
+* @FieldValidation - utilize your own Validator implementation for the annotated field/property.
-* @StringValidation - enforces 'required-ness', min/max length.
+* @FloatValidation - enforced min/max value.
-* @RegexValidation - enforces the string field to comply with a regular expression.
 * @IntegerValidation - enforces min/max value.
 * @LongValidation - enforced min/max value.
-* @FieldValidation - utilize your own Validator implementation for the annotated field/property.
 * @ObjectValidation - utilize your own Validator implementation for the annotated class.
+* @RegexValidation - enforces the string field to comply with a regular expression.
+* @Required - enforce presence of a nullable type.
+* @StringValidation - enforces 'required-ness', min/max length.
-* @ChildValidation - utilize ValidationEngine.validate() rules for the annotated field/property.
+* @ValidationProvider - utilize your AnnotatedFieldValidator implementation for the annotated field/property.

 In addition, to help protect from cross-site scripting (XSS) attacks, annotations are available to leverage the OWASP XSS library on string fields (also, see Maven Usage below):